NeueDarshan/simple_ConTeXt/README.md

 A couple of features that I think would be nice to have.
 Of course, we can go and on imagining things to add/improve.

+- Work on the interface generator, I think there is some simplifying we can do.
 - Extend the `key=val` auto-completion stuff to include value suggestions.
 - Add support for multi file documents.
 This is not something I do very much, so I'm not sure what it should look like.
 Have the builder figure out the